gnzlbg/static_vector/README.md

 does not end up being equal to that of `std::vector`.

-The alternative is to make not exceeding the capacity a precondition on the vector's methods.
+The alternative is to make not exceeding the capacity a precondition on the `fixed_capacity_vector`'s methods.
 This approach allows implementations to provide good run-time diagnostics if they so desired, e.g., on debug builds by means of an assertion, and makes implementation that avoid run-time checks conforming as well.
 Since the mutating methods have a precondition, they have narrow contracts, and are not conditionally `noexcept`.

-This proposal chooses this path and makes exceeding the vector's capacity a precondition violation that results in undefined behavior.
+This proposal chooses this path and makes exceeding the `fixed_capacity_vector`'s capacity a precondition violation that results in undefined behavior.
 Throwing `checked_xxx` methods can be provided in a backwards compatible way.